sendsmaily/sendsmaily-wordpress-plugin/CONTRIBUTING.md

 # Getting started

 The development environment requires [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to run.
-Please refert to the official documentation for step-by-step installation guide.
+Please refer to the official documentation for step-by-step installation guide.

 Clone the repository: